MicrosoftDocs/VBA-Docs/api/Word.WdStyleSheetPrecedence.md

 # WdStyleSheetPrecedence enumeration (Word)

-Specifies the level of importance of a style sheet compared with other cascading style sheets attached to the Web document.
+Specifies the level of importance of a style sheet compared with other cascading style sheets attached to the web document.